This section describes how to run the installation of GFI MailEssentials.

 Specify a name for the GFI MailEssentials virtual directory.

-- Select folder where to install GFI MailEssentials and click Next.
+- Select a folder to install GFI MailEssentials and click Next.
 When the installation is an upgrade, GFI MailEssentials installs in the same location as the previous installation.

 - Click Install to start the installation process.
 If you are prompted to restart the SMTP services, click Yes.